Dimension Distortion by Right Coset Projections in the Heisenberg Group: Abstract

 \section{Abstract}

 We study the family of vertical projections whose fibers are right cosets of horizontal planes in the Heisenberg group, $\Hn$.
-We prove lower bounds for Hausdorff dimension distortion of sets under these mappings, with respect to the Euclidean metric and also the natural quotient metric.
-We show these bounds are sharp in a large part of the dimension range, and conjecture the sharp lower bounds for the remaining part of the range.
-Our approach also lets us improve the known almost sure lower bound for the standard family of vertical projections in $\Hn$ for $n \geq 1$.
+We prove lower bounds for Hausdorff dimension distortion of sets under these mappings with respect to the natural quotient metric, which we show behaves like the Euclidean metric in this context.
+Our bounds are sharp in a large part of the dimension range, and we give conjectural sharp lower bounds for the remaining range.
+Our approach also lets us improve the known almost sure lower bound for the standard family of vertical projections in $\Hn$ for $n \geq 2$.